mell-o-tron/MellOs/CONTRIBUTING.md

 We don't have a strict pull request process, but here are some guidelines to follow:
 1. Fork the repository and create your branch from `main`.
 2. :warning: Ensure that your code with all the available options (machine targets, VESA vs TEXT mode, compiler optimizations)
+3. :warning: Ensure that your code passes all tests, see details below.
-3. Issue that pull request!
+4. Issue that pull request!

 :warning: **If you open a pull request to change a big part of the operating system, please get in touch with us first, either by opening an issue or reaching out on Discord.
 This will help us ensure that your changes align with the project's goals and avoid unnecessary work.** :warning: